DrewCarlson/mobius.kt/README.md

 ## Notes

 **Jvm**: The Jvm module's should work just fine, they are _almost_ direct ports of Mobius minus a few kotlin related improvements.
-The Jvm modules still need some changes for better interop in Java and existing Kotlin projects depending on Mobius.
+The Jvm modules still need changes for better interop in Java and existing Kotlin projects that depend on Mobius.

 **Js**: I have not done much testing with the Js module but it should work without any significant issues, mostly because Js is not subject to the same multi-threading considerations as other platforms.